Song Yingxing — Great Scientist, and the Writer of Tiangong Kaiwu

-Song Yingxing (1587 -- 1666) was a great scientist and a loyal official in the history of China.
+Song Yingxing (1587 — 1666), courtesy name Changgeng, was a great scientist and a loyal official of the late Ming Dynasty (1368 — 1644).

 Song Yingxing was born into an ordinary family and had a happy childhood.

 He and his brother went to school together; they were brilliant and highly appreciated by their teachers.

 Then, they participated in the Imperial Examination of their province; Song won third place while his brother won sixth.

 They were delighted and participated several times in the National Imperial Examination, but they all failed.

 Therefore, Song Yingxing and his brother decided to take the political positions that the government assigned them, which were based on their scores in the province’s examination.